Brad Keselowski: 2011: First Chase appearance

 The next week, Keselowski finished second at the 2011 Heluva Good!
 Sour Cream Dips at The Glen.
-He took the lead on a restart two laps to go but was passed by Marcos Ambrose in turn five of the same lap.
+He took the lead on a restart with two laps to go but was passed by Marcos Ambrose in turn five of the same lap.
 A violent crash involving David Reutimann and David Ragan on the last lap forced NASCAR to throw the caution, and Ambrose was declared the winner.
-Keselowski followed his 2nd-place finish with a 3rd-place finish at the Pure Michigan 400.
+Keselowski followed his second place finish with a third place finish at the Pure Michigan 400.
 The next week, Keselowski won his third race of the year at the Irwin Tools Night Race at Bristol.

-That win virtually assured Keselowski a spot in the 2011 Chase for the Cup, given NASCAR's rule change designating the final two Chase spots as wild card slots for drivers ranked 11th through 20th in the points with the most wins.
-Keselowski finished the regular season 11th in points, using his three wins to qualify for his first career Chase.
+That win virtually assured Keselowski a spot in the 2011 Chase for the Cup, given NASCAR's rule change designating the final two Chase spots as wild card slots for drivers ranked eleventh through twentieth in the points with the most wins.
+Keselowski finished the regular season eleventh in points, using his three wins to qualify for his first career Chase.

-Keselowski was a factor for much of the Chase, before a late spin during the Tums Fast Relief 500 at Martinsville Speedway derailed his championship hopes.
+Keselowski was a factor for much of the Chase before a late spin during the Tums Fast Relief 500 at Martinsville Speedway derailed his championship hopes.
 Still, Keselowski finished his second full Cup season fifth in the point standings, 84 points behind champion Tony Stewart.
 Keselowski finished the season with more wins than teammate Busch (three to two) and with better points finish.